-The first chairman of the Department of Pathology was Medical Center founder and Medical School Dean George Hoyt Whipple.
+The first chairman of Pathology was Medical Center founder and Medical School Dean, George H. Whipple (shown at right).
 Under the leadership of Drs.
 Whipple, Lowell Orbison, Roger Terry, Stanley Patten, Thomas Bonfiglio, Steven Spitalnik, Dean Arvan, and Daniel Ryan, the Department grew from a small (but distinguished) academic and research department into a multi-faceted basic science and clinical enterprise.

-The accelerated development of modern patient care laboratories began in the late 1970’s, when testing that was traditionally performed in many different clinical areas was brought under the umbrella of a centralized Hospital laboratory.
-At this point, the name of the Department was changed from “Pathology” to “Pathology and Laboratory Medicine”.
+The accelerated development of modern patient care laboratories began in the late 1970’s, when testing that was traditionally performed in many different clinical areas was brought under the umbrella of a centralized hospital laboratory.
+At this point, the name of the department was changed from “Pathology” to “Pathology and Laboratory Medicine."
 The decades since have seen increasing consolidation, standardization, automation, and utilization of diagnostic tests.
-The Clinical Laboratories now serve a wide-spread physician population, manage 25 patient service sites, and perform over 5,700,000 tests per year.
+The Clinical Laboratories now serve a wide-spread physician population, manage some 30 patient service centers, and perform more than 6.2 million tests per year.

 A separate unit within the clinical laboratories, Point of Care Testing, was established as standard tests evolved into methods and kits that could be used for bedside testing with immediate results.
-POCT is responsible for ensuring the effective and regulatory-compliant use of these tests at the University of Rochester Medical Center.
+POCT is responsible for ensuring the effective and regulatory-compliant use of these tests at URMC.

-George Hoyt Whipple shared the 1934 Nobel Prize in Physiology and Medicine for his discovery that liver fed to anemic dogs reversed the effects of the anemia.
-Today, departmental investigators are working to emulate his talent for careful, critical, and insightful observation, although, with increased understanding of the human genome, there has been a decided shift towards examining disease processes at the molecular level.
+Dr. Whipple shared the 1934 Nobel Prize in Physiology and Medicine for discoveries concerning liver therapy in cases of anemia.
+Today, investigators are working to emulate his talent for careful, critical, and insightful observation, although, with increased understanding of the human genome, there has been a decided shift towards examining disease processes at the molecular level.
 More than half the faculty currently receive extramural research funding for projects ranging from basic studies of cancer biology to the clinical utility of specific drugs.

-The past decade has also seen an increased emphasis on translating knowledge gained in the research laboratory into more effective and more individualized therapies and diagnostic tests.
-There has led to an increased demand for laboratory services related to clinical trials testing, and the establishment of a separate organization, the URMC Central Laboratories, specifically devoted to investigator needs and regulatory requirements of clinical trials.
+The past decade has also seen an increased emphasis on translating learnings from the research laboratory into more effective and more individualized therapies and diagnostic tests.
+This has fueled an increased demand for laboratory services related to clinical trials testing, and the establishment of a separate organization - UR Central Labs - exclusively devoted to investigator needs and regulatory requirements of clinical trials.

-Developments in clinical and research laboratories need to be shared with the next generation.
+Developments in clinical and research laboratories must be shared with the next generation.
 Faculty teaching includes the residency training program, post-residency fellowships, the Ph.D. program, postdoctoral fellowships, and medical student required courses and electives.
-The Department also maintains a long-standing year-out medical student fellowship, with the first student completing the fellowship in 1928, and four students currently participating.
+The department also maintains a long-standing year-out medical student fellowship, with the first student completing the fellowship in 1928, and four students currently participating.